 Rome wasn’t built in a day, and neither is an online course business

-A close friend of mine recently opened his own barbershop.
-It took him 3 months of work and tens of thousands of dollars just to get his barbershop ready and be able to welcome his first customer through the front door.
+At the beginning of 2017, I watched a close friend of mine open his own barbershop.
+It took him 3 months of renovations and tens of thousands of dollars just to get his barbershop ready for him to welcome his first customer through the front door.
 (I was his second customer, by the way.
-Someone else beat me to the grand opening by about 5 minutes!).
+Someone else beat me to the grand opening by about 5 minutes!)

-For my friend, those 3 months of prep work was just the beginning.
-Now, as a new business owner, he is working 7 days per week, with no other barbers on staff, to build up his clientele and recoup his startup costs before he hires more barbers.
-Why is he doing this?
-Because that’s the kind of work it takes to start a barbershop.
+For my friend, those 3 months of preparation work was just the beginning.
+During the next 6 months after his grand opening, he worked 7 days per week to build up his clientele and recoup his startup costs before he started hiring more barbers.
+Why did he do this?
+Because that’s what it took to start his own barbershop.

 What does this have to do with building an online course business?

 The point of this story is that it takes a lot of work upfront to build a business.
 It doesn’t happen overnight, and building an online course business is no exception.
 There is a lot of work you will have to do, both before and after you create your course, in order to be successful.

 Unfortunately, most course creators give up on their business before putting in the work required to ensure they will be successful.
 They stop digging for gold before they experience the big payoff that makes all the hard work worth it.

 Even though it takes a lot of work to build a successful online course business, there are plenty of other people that have done it before (check out our customer case studies to see some examples).
 And because other people have done it before, there is a proven path for you to follow.
 You don’t have to learn from trial and error.
 As life and business strategist Tony Robbins (also an online course creator!) once said: success leaves clues.